yavordobrev24/GameStore/README.md

 # GameStore

-Web application for managing gaming purchases, powered by Next.js, Tailwind CSS and PostgreSQL deployed on Neon for robust data management.
+A web application for managing gaming purchases, built with Next.js and Tailwind CSS, hosted on Vercel, with PostgreSQL deployed on Neon for robust data management.

 ## Usage